flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 ### Faster re-builds

-Ephemeral Flutter app created by `flet build` command is not re-created all the time in a temp directory, but cached in `build/flutter` directory which gives faster re-builds, improves packaging troubleshooting and does not pollute temp directory.
+Ephemeral Flutter app created by `flet build` command is no longer being re-created on every build in a temp directory, but cached in `build/flutter` directory which gives faster re-builds, improves packaging troubleshooting and does not pollute user temp directory.

 ### Split APKs per ABI